khalwat/craftquest-sqlite/README.md

+# CraftQuest Sqlite

+This project was made for a LiveStream demo on [CraftQuest.io](https://craftquest.io/) that demonstrates how to connect to an external Sqlite database in Craft CMS.

+This is a real-world example using the methodology in the [Connecting to an External Database in Craft CMS](https://nystudio107.com/blog/connecting-to-an-external-database-in-craft-cms) article.

+It uses a sample Sqlite database from [sqlitetutorial.net](https://www.sqlitetutorial.net/sqlite-sample-database/) and the [Yii2 db-sqlite](https://github.com/yiisoft/db-sqlite) Sqlite driver.

+This project uses Spin Up Craft 5.0 Beta to work; the complete README for Spin Up Craft 5.0 Beta is below

 # Spin Up Craft 5.0 Beta

 If you want to give the new Craft CMS 5.0 Beta without having to do any setup, this project is for you!